nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 Starting with this release, we've introduced preview flags of the form `-d:nimPreviewX` (e.g. `-d:nimPreviewFloatRoundtrip`), which allow users to opt-in to new stdlib/compiler behavior that will likely become the default in the next or a future release.
-These staging flags are aimed at minimizing backward compatibility issues.
+These staging flags aim to minimize backward compatibility issues.

 We also introduced opt-out flags of the form `-d:nimLegacyX`,  e.g. `-d:nimLegacyCopyFile`, for cases where the default was changed to the new behavior.
-For a transition period, these flags can be used to get the old behaviour.
+For a transition period, these flags can be used to get the old behavior.

 Here's the list of these flags introduced in this release, refer to the text below for explanations:
 - `-d:nimLegacyCopyFile`